proshoumma/react-native-off-canvas-menu/README.md

 ![Preview](./visuals/OffCanvasReveal.gif)

 ## How to use
 There is a bit of configuration needed to use the menu.
-First, install the component with NPM:
+First, let's install the component with NPM:

 ```bash
 npm install react-native-off-canvas-menu --save